jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

     done < file
 ```

+#### 2.5.4 Command Substitution

-- [Command Substitution]: Use POSIX
+[Command Substitution]: Use POSIX
 `$(command)` instead of archaic
 \`backticks\` for command substitution.
 **Rationale:** it allows for cleaner
 nesting and is generally easier to
 read.
 Both are POSIX, but the
 dollar-parentheses form is preferred.
 See [Bash FAQ/082].
 A side note: On
 many non-US keyboard layouts (such as
 German, French, or Nordic), the
 backtick is a dead key or requires a
 complex modifier combination (AltGr).
 This makes the character harder to type
 and often leads to accidental character
 combinations.

 ``` bash
     # Preferred